SmartyVan/hass-geolocator/README.md

 # GeoLocator by SmartyVan
 ### WHERE are we
-**GeoLocator** is a Home Assistant custom integration that retrieves current location and timezone sensor data based on `zone.home` GPS coordinate attributes using one of several provided reverse geocode API options.
+**GeoLocator** is a Home Assistant custom integration that retrieves current reverse geocoded location sensor data based on `zone.home` GPS coordinate attributes using one of several provided reverse geocode API options.

 ### WHEN are we
-**Most importantly**, this integration also solves a major problem for mobile Home Assistant servers: it creates a service to update the Home Assistant system timezone programatically.
+This integration also solves a major problem for mobile Home Assistant servers: it creates a service to update the Home Assistant system timezone programatically.
 An accurate system timezone is crucial for Automation Timing, Sun events, Template rendering (`now()`, `today_at()`, `as_timestamp()`), and Dashboard time display.

 ### OFFLINE happens
 Designed specifically for moving vehicles (vans, RVs, boats) that *MAY* not always have an internet connection, GeoLocator falls back to a local python library ([timezonefinder](https://pypi.org/project/timezonefinder/)) when no network connection is available.
 This method is less accurate, but works offline.